zdanl/lyraswap/README.md

 ## Github NFTs?

 - LyraSwap treats Github Repositories as NFTs.
+- You connect to you Wallet and OAuth with Github
+- Select your most promising repos
-Complete purchase, funding or equity is possible.
+- Complete purchase, funding or equity is possible.

 ## What's in this repo?